gsaju65/county-health/README.md

 **CDC PLACES: County Data (GIS Friendly Format), 2025 release** Centers for Disease Control and Prevention, Division of Population Health.
 Downloaded from https://data.cdc.gov

+3,143 counties, 167 columns, 40 health measures.
+Each measure appears as a crude rate, an age-adjusted rate, and two confidence limits.

+These are model-based estimates, not direct measurements.
+The CDC produced them from BRFSS 2023 and 2022 survey data which was combined with Census Bureau 2023 population estimates and ACS 2019-2023 estimates.
+Some counties were never surveyed directly; their values are predicted from demographic profiles.

 Raw file: `data/raw/places_county_2025.csv`